makerdao/community/governance/votes/Executive vote - May 10, 2023.md

 Community debate on these topics can be found on the MakerDAO [Governance forum](https://forum.makerdao.com/).
 Please review any linked threads to inform your position before voting.

-Additionally, these changes may have been discussed further in recent Governance calls.
-[Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan) for these calls is available to review.

 ---

 ## Resources

 Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).

-To participate in future Governance calls, please [join us](https://forum.makerdao.com/tag/pubcall-:-governance-and-risk) every Thursday at 17:00 UTC.

 To add current and upcoming votes to your calendar, please see the [MakerDAO Governance Calendar](https://manual.makerdao.com/makerdao/calendars/governance-calendar).